 Weight Loss: Cancer Symptom.

 Unexpected weight loss without trying to reduce weight is a significant sign of cancer.
 However, it may be related to other diseases such as tuberculosis or, sometimes, depression.
-Must check with your healthcare professional for a proper diagnosis.
+Consult your healthcare professional for an accurate diagnosis.

 Bone Pain as a Cancer Symptom:

-Bone pain can be caused by low levels of calcium or vitamins.
+Low levels of calcium or vitamins can cause bone pain.
 However, if you experience persistent bone pain over a prolonged period or if you have bone fractures while sitting or standing, it could be a sign of multiple myeloma or another type of cancer that has spread to the bones.

 It’s important to consult a healthcare professional for proper evaluation and diagnosis.